Big Rush for Solar Photovoltaic Installations in Estonia

-/3rd April 2019, RENEWABLE MARKET WATCHTM/ Estonia is the second largest emitter of CO2 per capita in the European Union and by far the most carbon-intensive economy among the OECD countries.
-The reason for that is oil shale, sedimentary rock that has been mined in Estonia for electricity generation since the fifties and, since recently, have also been used for liquid diesel fuel production.
+/3rd April 2019, RENEWABLE MARKET WATCHTM/ Estonia is the second-largest emitter of CO2 per capita in the European Union and by far the most carbon-intensive economy among the OECD countries.
+The reason for that is oil shale, a sedimentary rock that has been mined in Estonia for electricity generation since the fifties and, since recently, has also been used for liquid diesel fuel production.
 Over 90 per cent of Estonia’s CO2 emissions come from burning oil shale for electricity, and oil shale contributes significantly to other pollution and waste levels in the country.
 The high concentrations of pollutants create health problems for local people: children living in the oil shale area have more respiratory diseases and are projected to live four years less on average.
 The country’s energy development plan 2030 commits to reducing the number of early deaths resulting from pollution by 50 per cent by 2030.
 With the rising CO2 prices, electricity production is getting very expensive and new renewable energy sources are taking over the market.
-Solar energy is booming in Estonia and is expected to intensify after 2020 due to the requirements for near-zero energy buildings.
+Solar energy is booming in Estonia and is expected to intensify after 2020 due to near-zero energy buildings' requirements.

 Climate conditions and solar irradiation